Osteoarthritis: Pathophysiology

 While osteoarthritis is a degenerative joint disease that may cause gross cartilage loss and morphological damage to other joint tissues, more subtle biochemical changes occur in the earliest stages of osteoarthritis progression.
 The water content of healthy cartilage is finely balanced by compressive force driving water out and hydrostatic and osmotic pressure drawing water in.
 Collagen fibres exert the compressive force, whereas the Gibbs–Donnan effect and cartilage proteoglycans create osmotic pressure which tends to draw water in.

-However, during onset of osteoarthritis, the collagen matrix becomes more disorganized and there is a decrease in proteoglycan content within cartilage.
+However, during the onset of osteoarthritis, the collagen matrix becomes more disorganized, and there is a decrease in proteoglycan content within cartilage.
 The breakdown of collagen fibers results in a net increase in water content.
 This increase occurs because whilst there is an overall loss of proteoglycans (and thus a decreased osmotic pull), it is outweighed by a loss of collagen.

 Other structures within the joint can also be affected.
 The ligaments within the joint become thickened and fibrotic, and the menisci can become damaged and wear away.
 Menisci can be completely absent by the time a person undergoes a joint replacement.
 New bone outgrowths, called "spurs" or osteophytes, can form on the margins of the joints, possibly in an attempt to improve the congruence of the articular cartilage surfaces in the absence of the menisci.
-The subchondral bone volume increases and becomes less mineralized (hypomineralization).
+The subchondral bone volume increases and becomes less mineralized (hypo mineralization).
 All these changes can cause problems functioning.
 The pain in an osteoarthritic joint has been related to thickened synovium and to subchondral bone lesions.

+The inflammation of the joint lining (synovium) in osteoarthritis is characterized by involving macrophages via activation of the innate immune system (as compared to T-cell activation in the joint lining of people with rheumatoid arthritis).
+Pro-inflammation cytokines in osteoarthritis stimulate matrix metalloproteinases which leads to degradation and remodeling of the joint.
+Tissue damage or degradation of the articular cartilage or synovium leads to further release of inflammatory cytokines, driving the process.

 Diagnosis

 Diagnosis is made with reasonable certainty based on history and clinical examination.
 X-rays may confirm the diagnosis.
 The typical changes seen on X-ray include: joint space narrowing, subchondral sclerosis (increased bone formation around the joint), subchondral cyst formation, and osteophytes.
-Plain films may not correlate with the findings on physical examination or with the degree of pain.
+The combination of knee pain and osteophytes on x-ray or hip pain and osteophytes on x-ray, has good sensitivity and specificity for the diagnosis of osteoarthritis of those joints.
+X-rays may not correlate with the findings on physical examination or with the degree of pain, especially in the early course of osteoarthritis, where imaging findings may be relatively normal.

 In 1990, the American College of Rheumatology, using data from a multi-center study, developed a set of criteria for the diagnosis of hand osteoarthritis based on hard tissue enlargement and swelling of certain joints.
 These criteria were found to be 92% sensitive and 98% specific for hand osteoarthritis versus other entities such as rheumatoid arthritis and spondyloarthropathies.

 Classification

-A number of classification systems are used for gradation of osteoarthritis:
+Several classification systems are used for the gradation of osteoarthritis: